Cyber-security regulation: European Union

 Cybersecurity standards have been of great prominence in today's technology driven businesses.
 To maximize their profits, corporations leverage technology by running most of their operations by the internet.
 Since there are a large number of risks that entail internetwork operations, such operations must be protected by comprehensive and extensive regulations.
 Existing cybersecurity regulations all cover different aspects of business operations and often vary by region or country in which a business operates.
 Because of the differences in a country's society, infrastructure, and values, one overarching cyber security standard is not optimal for decreasing risks.
 While US standards provide a basis for operations, the European Union has created a more tailored regulation for businesses operating specifically within the EU.
 Also, in light of Brexit, it is important to consider how the UK has chosen to adhere to such security regulations.

 Three major regulations within the EU include the ENISA, the NIS Directive and the EU GDPR.
 They are part of the Digital Single Market strategy.

+Regarding standards, the Cybersecurity Act / ENISA Regulation does not refer directly to standards.
+Nevertheless, ENISA recognises on its website that "EU’s cybersecurity strategy underscores support for greater standardisation via the European standardisation organisations (CEN, CENELEC and ETSI) as well as ISO."

+ISO/IEC Standards, as well as European Standards from CEN, CENELEC and ETSI can be used on a voluntary way to support the requirements in the EU legislation.
+An updated list of ISO/IEC and CEN/CENELEC standards on the topic of Cybersecurity can be followed up via the free and publicly available information website Genorma.com.